Antonio447-cloud/SSL-TLS-cryptographic-protocols-lb-using-nginx/README.md

-# SSL-TLS-cryptographic-protocols-lb-using-nginx

-## SSL/TLS Cryptographic Protocol and Load Balancing Solution Using Nginx
+# SSL/TLS Cryptographic Protocol Solution and Load Balancing Using Nginx

 *Demonstration of how to install and configure an Nginx load balancer and a SSL/TLS digital certificate using HTTPS protocol for end-to-end security.
 Additionally, we will register a new DNS name.
 The source code used on this project was retrieved from darey.io.*

 - *This project is a continuation of project: "jenkins-continuous-integration-step3".*

-- *We will keep using "automation-using-continuous-integration-step3" EC2 instances to complete this project.*
+- *We will keep using "jenkins-continuous-integration-step3" EC2 instances to complete this project.*

 *Instructions on how to launch and connect to your EC2 instance using an SSH client:*